s-vdg/s-vdg.github.io/content/project/linear-algebra-driven-by-data-science/index.md

 ## Time

 Phase one of the project took place in 2019.
 At the end, funding was obtained for phase two which is still active.

+## Funding

+This project was funded by the Behörde für Wissenschaft, Forschung, Gleichstellung und Bezirke Hamburg (Authority for Science, Research, Equalization, and Districts).